 Many names were given to cancer: cancer, malignant disease, tumor disease.
-This plurality of names arose in view of the fact that cancer is perceived as a difficult, incurable illness.
-The truth is today's modern medicine in many cases is capable of overcoming the disease, so that it is definitely curable, particularly in childhood.
+This plurality of names arose in view of the fact that cancer is perceived as a tough, incurable illness.
+But in fact, today's modern medicine is capable of overcoming the disease in many cases, making it definitely curable, particularly in childhood.

-"Cancer" is a name of a group of diseases, and what typifies all of these diseases is the development of a tumor, which is caused by uncontrolled proliferation of the single cell or a small number of cells.
+"Cancer" is the term used to describe a group of diseases all charcaterized by the development of a tumor, which is caused by uncontrolled proliferation of a single cell or a small number of cells.
 The different types of cancers are classified by the type of cell that is initially affected, where the process of unrestrained and uncontrolled growth of cells originated.